 Take Flight Necklace

-October 30th is Truth & Reconciliation Day in Canada.
-A time to reflect on the past, the present and the future of our First Nations Communities.
+Truth & Reconciliation in Canada is a time to reflect on the past, the present and the future of our First Nations Communities and to put into practice new and improved ways to deal with past wrongs.

-"Take Flight" is dedicated to the children of the Residential Schools and to the discovery of all the little children who were unceremoniously lost to time and history and have only now been found.
+"Take Flight" is dedicated to the children of the Residential Schools and to the discovery of all the little children who were unceremoniously lost to time and history and are only now being found.

 The stars on this pendant represent the lost children, while the pierced birds represent those who have finally been found and their souls are now taking flight.
 The large star on the back side of the pendant is for all of us who are here to help hold up those who cannot stand on their own.
 The orange Fire Opal Swarovski Crystal set at the bottom is in honour of Phyllis Jack Webstad and her stolen orange shirt, https://www.orangeshirtday.org/phyllis-story.html

-$50.00 from each pendant sold today and going forward will be donated to The Indigenous Christian Fellowship of Regina, Saskatchewan, Canada.
+$50.00 from each pendant sold will be donated to The Indigenous Christian Fellowship of Regina, Saskatchewan, Canada.
 ICF is a Canadian urban ministry serving the spiritual and social needs of Indian and Metis people of Regina, Sask.

 *Materials: Sterling Silver, Swarovski Crystal, Oxidization, 20" Sterling Silver Necklace Chain.